jimkumar01/example-spark-streaming-twitter/README.md

-In Application properties set your own twitter api credentials:
+In application.properties set your own twitter api credentials:

 twitter4j.oauth.consumerKey=

 twitter4j.oauth.consumerSecret=

 twitter4j.oauth.accessToken=

 twitter4j.oauth.accessTokenSecret=

 Package for saagie : sbt clean assembly and get the package in target

 To pass args to the program we use scopt.
 Scopt is a little command line options parsing library.

---hdfsMaster: namenode url hdfs
+* --hdfsMaster: namenode url hdfs
---filters: filter predicates for tweets
+* --filters: filter predicates for tweets

 Usage in local :